 Create your own picture puzzle.
 I used Keynote, but you could use Explain Everything, Pic Collage, or another iPad app.
 Pictures for your puzzle can be found at https://www.pdclipart.org/ These puzzles can be emailed to Dr. Spady (ask your EY Coordinator or classroom teacher for the correct email) by March 31 for another entry into the drawing for the $5 gift card.

-Figure out the 8 puzzles pictured below.
+Figure out the 11 puzzles pictured below.
 On a piece of paper, put your answers along with your first and last name, grade, school, and classroom teacher.
 Give it to your EY Coordinator (or tell your classroom teacher to “pony” it to EY at Sunset Hills).
 NOTE: You do not need to answer all 11 puzzles correctly to be entered in the drawing.

 Thank you Mrs. Bridwell for the inspiration to create this post!
 Thank you to Mrs. Bridwell’s 6th graders for all the great puzzles below!